 Heat pump installation training and certification UK

-The heat pump market in the UK is one of the few areas of the trade where the work is genuinely expanding year on year.
-The government's Boiler Upgrade Scheme (BUS) is still running in 2026, offering homeowners £7,500 off the cost of an air source or ground source heat pump, with the 2025/26 budget set at £295 million.
-For installers, that translates directly into a growing pipeline of enquiries.
+The heat pump market in the UK continues to grow steadily.
+The government's Boiler Upgrade Scheme (BUS) is still active in 2026, providing homeowners £7,500 off the cost of an air source or ground source heat pump.
+The 2025/26 budget stands at £295 million, leading to a steady stream of enquiries for installers.

 Why heat pump work is worth pursuing

-For a qualified installer with MCS accreditation, the BUS scheme is particularly useful because it is entirely installer-led.
-You apply for the grant voucher on the homeowner's behalf, deduct the £7,500 from your invoice, and claim it back from Ofgem.
-That makes you the gatekeeper to government money, which is a strong sales position.
+For those with MCS accreditation, the BUS scheme is installer-led.
+You apply for the grant on behalf of the homeowner, deduct the £7,500 from your invoice, and reclaim it from Ofgem.
+This makes you an essential part of the process, increasing your appeal to customers.

 What qualifications do you need to install heat pumps?

-There is no single magic certificate.
-Instead, you need a combination of existing competencies and a heat pump-specific qualification.
-Here's how it breaks down.
+There's no single certificate.
+You need existing competencies and a heat pump-specific qualification.
+Here's the breakdown.

 Pre-requisite competencies

-- At least three years' experience installing wet central heating systems, evidenced by Gas Safe registration, OFTEC registration, or equivalent
+- At least three years' experience with wet central heating systems, evidenced by Gas Safe registration, OFTEC registration, or similar

 - Water Regulations / Water Byelaws (WRAS, BPEC, or ERC certificate)